-There are additional smaller systematic uncertainties on the top-mass measurement.
+There are additional smaller systematic uncertainties on the top mass measurement.
 A related uncertainty comes from the Monte Carlo modeling of gluon radiation in $t\bar{t}$ events.
-As was discussed in the previous section, gluon radiation broadens the reconstructed $M{top}$ distribution.
-Since the top mass is extracted from a fit to the $M{top}$ data based on the expected $t\bar{t} M{top}$ distribution, different assumptions on its shape can result in shifts of the measured top mass.
-For example, differences between the ISAJET and HERWIG models result in shifts of 4 and 1 GeV/ $c^2$ for D0 and CDF, respectively.
-Further uncertainties at the 1-2 $\text{GeV}/c^2$ level are present in the CDF measurement from uncertainties in the background shape, which is taken mostly from the VECBOS Monte Carlo, and from the details of the likelihood fitting technique.
+As was discussed in the previous Section, gluon radiation broadens the reconstructed $M{top}$ distribution.
+Since the top mass is extracted from a fit to the $M{top}$ data based on the expected $t\bar{t}$ Mtop distribution, different assumptions on its shape can result in shifts of the measured top mass.
+For example, differences between the ISAJET and HERWIG models result in shifts of 4 and 1 GeV/c for D0 and CDF respectively.
+Further uncertainties at the 1-2 GeV/c level are present in the CDF measurement from uncertainties in the background shape, which is taken mostly from the VECBOS Monte Carlo, as well as the details of the likelihood fitting technique.